Wenatchee Helicopter Longline Accident (Washington) – August 11, 2004

-August 10th 2004, firefighters arrive to suppress two lightning fires nearby each other on the Wenatchee National Forest.
-The area is heavily wooded and mountainous.
+Firefighters arrived to suppress two lightning fires near each other on the Wenatchee National Forest on August 10.
+The area was heavily wooded and mountainous.
 That evening the firefighters request supplies be flown into a drop zone they have established in a creek bed.
-The firefighters estimate the trees in the drainage to be an average of 80 feet tall with some 120 foot tall trees near the drop zone.
-A 150 foot longline is requested.
-The next morning, a Bell 205 A1 helicopter is dispatched with a tandem sling load to deliver to the firefighters, one net for each fire.
+The firefighters estimate the trees in the drainage to be an average of 80 feet tall with some 120-foot-tall trees near the drop zone.
+A 150-foot longline is requested.
+The next morning, a Bell 205 A1 helicopter was dispatched with a tandem sling load to deliver to the firefighters, one net for each fire.

-A pink flagging “X” is placed near the stream on a sand bar at the southern end of a cut bank overlooking the sand bar.
-There is a tall snag located on the cut bank.
-The helicopters approach is from the SW perpendicular to the drainage and the snag is on the helicopters right side.
-One of the firefighters establishes communications with the pilot and says that if he doesn’t like the drop zone they chose that it is okay to choose his own spot.
-The pilot acknowledges the firefighter and indicates that he will give it a try.
-The pilot is not told about the snag.
-The pilot places both nets on the drop zone; one of the firefighters unhooks their net and re-hooks the load for the other crew.
-The helicopter begins to lift to depart.
-Near the top of the snag, the pilot (sitting left seat) slowly turns the nose to the left.
-The tail of the helicopter strikes the snag causing the helicopter to spin, and impacts the ground just upstream of the drop zone.
-The pilot is killed.
+A pink flagging "X" was placed near the stream at the southern end of a cut bank overlooking a sand bar.
+There was a tall snag located on the cut bank.
+The helicopter’s approach was from the southwest, perpendicular to the drainage.
+The snag was on the helicopter’s right side.
+One of the firefighters established communications with the pilot and said that if he didn’t like the established drop zone, it is okay to choose his own spot.
+The pilot acknowledged the firefighter and indicated that he would give their drop zone a try.
+The pilot was not told about the snag.
+The pilot places both nets on the drop zone.
+One of the firefighters unhooks their net and re-hooks the load for the other crew.
+The helicopter began to lift to depart.
+Near the top of the snag, the pilot (sitting left seat) slowly turned the nose to the left.
+The tail of the helicopter struck the snag causing the helicopter to spin.
+It impacted the ground just upstream of the drop zone.
+The pilot was killed.

-Size up - The snag was cut down and measured at 169’5” tall.
-Adding the height of the cut bank to the height of the snag, the tree was 172’11” above the drop zone surface.
-The longline was measured and was 160 feet long.
-The strike marks were found 15’4” down from the top of the snag.
+Size up – The snag was cut down and measured at 169’ 5” tall.
+Adding the height of the cut bank to the height of the snag, the tree was 172’ 11” above the drop zone surface.
+The longline was measured at 160 feet long.
+The strike marks were found 15’ 4” down from the top of the snag.

 - When you and your crew are sizing up a potential cargo drop zone, what are some methods to estimate tree and obstacle height?

-- In addition to trees and snags, as a lookout for a helicopter, what other hazards will you be looking out for?
+- In addition to trees and snags, what other hazards will you be looking out for as a lookout for a helicopter?

 - When communicating to a pilot, how do you refer to the direction of a hazard in reference to the helicopter?
-(IRPG cover)
+(Incident Response Pocket Guide, (IRPG) PMS 461 cover)

-E - Helicopters delivering external loads via longline will be flying in the Height-Velocity Curve (aka “dead man’s curve”, page 11-1 IHOG) which diminishes the pilot’s ability to land safely or recover from a loss of control or power.
+E – Helicopters delivering external loads via longline will be flying in the Height-Velocity Curve (aka, dead man’s curve, see NWCG Standards for Helicopter Operations [NSHO], PMS 510 which diminishes the pilot’s ability to land safely or recover from a loss of control or power.

-- Consider the pilots and your crews’ escape routes if the helicopter were to lose control or power.
-Where will it go?
+- Consider the pilot’s and your crew’s escape routes if the helicopter were to lose control or power.
+Where will the helicopter go?
 Where will you go?

-S - Consider the safety zone and a safety circle to be very similar places.
-It needs to be big enough for the helicopter to operate without hazards and is considered to be a minimum of 1 ½ times the rotor diameter.
+S – Consider the safety zone and a safety circle to be very similar places.
+It needs to be big enough to operate without hazards.
+For a helicopter, this is considered to be a minimum of 1½ times the rotor diameter.
 The rotor diameter of this helicopter was 48 feet.
 The snag was 36 feet from the drop zone marker.

-- Refer to page 49 in your IRPG for safety circle sizes.
-How big should the safety circle (zone) be for a Type III?
-Type II?
-Type I?
+- Refer to the IRPG for safety circle sizes.
+How big should the safety circle (zone) be for a Type 3 helicopter?
+Type 2?
+Type 1?

 Incident Management Situation Report (IMSR)